• Skip to primary navigation

 • Herbs - Add fresh rosemary and thyme to make this rolled turkey extra herbaceous.

-• Spread the stuffing on turkey - Lay the butterflied turkey breast flat on a cutting board with the skin side down.
-Crack fresh pepper and salt on the meat.
+• Spread stuffing on turkey - Lay the butterflied turkey breast flat on a cutting board with the skin side down.
+Then crack fresh pepper and salt on the meat.
 Spoon the stuffing onto the meat and spread a half-inch layer on the breast.
 Do not make the stuffing too thick or the meat will be difficult to roll.

 Pro tip: Cook turkey for an extra 10 minutes if you prefer the skin of the turkey to be extra crispy.